furcan/KioskBoard/README.md

   // The callback function of all the keys.
 This function will be called when any key has been clicked.
   keysCallback: undefined,

+  // The callback function of the Backspace key.
+This function will be called when the backspace key has been clicked.
+  keysBackspaceCallback: undefined,

   // Text of the Enter key (Enter/Return).
 Without text => " "
   keysEnterText: 'Enter',